 53. Keeping all links in the navigation bar

-Landing pages are designed to capture a lead’s attention and convince them to exchange their information for an offer.
+Landing pages are designed to capture a lead’s attention and convince them to provide their information in exchange for an offer.
 If you’ve kept your usual cluster of links in the navigation bar on your landing page, you’re giving visitors an easy way out of the progression you’d like them to take.
-It’s not about trapping leads (note, yes, everyone knows how to use a back button), but it is about keeping people in a distraction-free zone long enough for them to properly consider your offer.
+It’s not about trapping leads, but it is about keeping people in a distraction-free zone long enough for them to properly consider your offer.

 11 must-haves for premium content (with examples)